ikechan8370/node-chatgpt-proxy/README.md

 ## about the API

 Currently, only http://[ip]:[port]/backend-api/conversation is supported, other APIs need to be tested by yourself.

 You can use the default 3.5 model without a token.
 After logging in, you can use the gpt-4o model.

+update: Now OpenAI format is supported: http://localhost:3000/v1/chat/completions , support stream

+API key can be accessToken or nextToken

 # 中文